twanna@twannacarter.com | (410) 914-7749

 But what if you could change your mindset and find happiness right now?

-Maybe you’re stuck in an unfulfilling job.
+Do you feel stuck in an unfulfilling job.
 Maybe you’re stuck in a relationship that doesn’t make you happy.
-Maybe you’re stuck in a life that isn’t fulfilling.
+Or you feel trapped in a life that isn’t fulfilling.
 You’ve tried everything, but nothing seems to work.

 You may be stuck in a job that isn’t fulfilling, because you think it’s going to give you the safety and security that will lead to happiness.

 Safety and security are important, but they are not the most important thing in life.
-Safety and security is an illusion, because it can be taken away at any time.
+They can be an illusion, because it can be taken away at any time.
 Safety is not the same as happiness.
 Happiness comes from living a life that is in alignment with your values.

-You may be stuck in a relationship that doesn’t make you happy, because you don’t want to rock the boat.
+You may feel trapped in a relationship that doesn’t make you happy, because you don’t want to rock the boat.

 The thing is: many people stay stuck in this place of fear and anxiety because they are afraid of rocking the boat.
 They don’t want to upset the other person (or themselves) by doing something different or making a change, so they continue living their lives with an underlying sense of dissatisfaction and unhappiness.